faucetsdn/faucet/docs/testing.rst

 Running only the integration tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes you will want to skip the pytype, linting and documentation tests
+Sometimes you will want to skip the pytype, linting, documentation and unit tests
 in order to complete a faucet test suite run against hardware quicker.

 .. code:: console